switz/eslint-config/README.md

 $ yarn add -D @switz/eslint-config
 # or
 $ npm install -D @switz/eslint-config
-# if you don't have an .eslintrc.js in your project, copy the sample .project-eslintrc.js into your project and rename it
 ```

 Update your eslint config (`.eslintrc` or `.eslintrc.js`):